esaruoho/paketti-manual/README.md

 Improvement: Duplicate and Reverse Instrument will no longer attempt to duplicate and reverse an instrument with no sample.
 And "Placeholder sample" is cleanly removed.

 ----
+### 2025-04-07 - esaruoho
+Feature: Added taktik's Process Slicer script so that large tasks that make the script time out, can be split.

+---

 ---